 We have often achieved this by separating the area with partitioning or a glass screen, as demonstrated by Norfolk Square Dental Practice.

 As a dental practice brand develops and more staff are hired there is generally the need to convert a room into a surgery.
 This can be an extension to the existing building, a relocation of a room like the kitchen or renovation of an area like the basement.
 We have experience in all types of room conversion and extensions.
-Dr Akin Tikare was especially happy with the way our designers made the best use of space to create the layout for two additional surgeries.

 In some cases a building contractor will be employed for larger construction works, which would mean that we would have to co-ordinate our work with them.
 We have successfully achieved this on many occasions as well as working with architects and specialist designers when the client has requested this.